Art Contest – Info & Rules

 Prizing

 ONE Winner Selected: 1 Cover Art Mega Art selected on the cover of the Printed Guide.
-As a result, each winning artist will be awarded an 8′ x 12′ booth (3 TABLES) within Artist Alley with four Artist badges (suitable for all three days of the convention) for this year at San Japan ($1100 Value) [WINNER MAY REQUEST A SUBSTITUTE PRIZE BUT IT WILL BE LESS THAN 1/3rd OF THE RETAIL COST OF A BOOTH].
+As a result, each winning artist will be awarded an 30″ x 18′ booth (3 x 6’x30″ TABLES) within Artist Alley with four Artist badges (suitable for all three days of the convention) for this year at San Japan ($1200 Value) [WINNER MAY REQUEST A SUBSTITUTE PRIZE BUT IT WILL BE LESS THAN 1/3rd OF THE RETAIL COST OF A BOOTH].
 The winning artist booths are non-transferable, and the winning artist must be present at the convention as we will not allow the selected winners to sell through proxy sales.
 If you want to split the booth with a friend, you may.

-Special Prize Selection: Based on selected Mega Art entries received, we may decide to use some entries for additional parts of the convention.
+Special Selection: Based on the selected Mega Art and T-Shirt entries, we may use some entries for additional convention merch or staff shirts.
 We will notify the artists about compensation offers.

-We also will be selecting up to 17 entries from both contests as FINALISTS.
-These art pieces will be used for our different badge designs for attendees, along with staff badges.
+We will also select up to 18 entries from both contests as finalists.
+These art pieces will be used for our different badge designs for attendees and staff badges.

 If an artist submits multiple entries, we reserve the right to select and use those multiple entries for badge materials.
 If there are multiple entries by one artist selected, that artist will be awarded one table and two badges.